The Okteto Registry allows every Okteto namespace to have its own space to store its container images.

 Any image pushed into the Okteto Registry is private.
 You'll need to authenticate with the registry before pulling an image.

-Namespaces in Okteto Cloud are configured to automatically authenticate and pull images that belong to their namespace.
-If your application uses images from the Okteto Registry, it'll be able to pull the images without any extra configuration.
+Namespaces in Okteto Cloud are automatically allowed to pull images that belong to their namespace automatically.
+If your application uses images from the Okteto Registry, it'll be able to pull container images without any extra configuration.

 To pull an image from a different namespace, you'll need to create and configure the required